Spokenly logoSpokenly Docs

 Use it in your terminal

 Run spokenly transcribe <file> in any terminal.
 The installed executable is a small bash script that forwards your arguments to the locally running Spokenly app.
-All transcription happens inside the app itself.
+The app then handles the request with your selected model.

 Usage